 And that’s the hair in the soup, quite literally: BFL or, as Mr Luccock called it, the Dishley.
 According to Wikipedia, the Dishley, the Blakewell sheep and Blueface Leicester are the same, developed by Robert Blakewell (1725-1795).
 According to Mr Luccock, it was crossed into almost all longwool breeds, and since his book was published in 1805, that must have happened in the 2nd half of the 18th century.
 The Dishley had finer, but also shorter wool than the traditional longwool sheep.
 There seems to be a trade-off between fineness (i.e. a smaller fibre diametre as expressed in micron) and length, so when the Dishley was crossed in, the wool of the longwool breeds changed; it became finer and shorter.
 It is therefore nigh impossible to tell whether any 21st century wool is similar to the 18th century longwools just because both are from a breed of the same name.
 That may be the reason why one of my Romney samples didn’t really feel like longwool.

 One of the most striking features of striped calimanco is how colourful they are, and the gradient stripes.
 A wide blue stripe may be made up of up to 14 different shades, ranging from dark navy to the palest blue, then a white stripe, followed by another gradient from pale blue to dark navy.
 Even if each gradient is only counted as one colour, there can be up to seven or eight colours in one fabric.

-I haven’t looked for any written sources on the dyestuffs used because I’m fairly confident that after a few years of experimenting with contemporary dye plants, I can tell what the yarns were dyed with:
+I haven’t looked for any written sources on the dyestuffs used because I’m fairly confident that after a few years of reading up on and experimenting with contemporary dyes, I can tell what the yarns were dyed with: